GarlicBreadMuncher/YAPCHAT-2026/README.md

-Actual project files are located in the 'home' folder.
-This includes the read_me.txt file for the Yapchat prgram.
+Finalised project files are located in the 'home' folder.
+Ignore other files.